y11en/powershell-obfuscation/README.md

 3. In order to allow the characters to be effectively output, it is finally encoded with base64 (even if it is decoded at the AST level, it does not matter, because the decoded content is still obfuscated).

-This tool implements AMSI-bypass obfuscation and powershell command obfuscation.
+This tool implements AMSI-bypass obfuscation, ETW-block obfuscation and powershell command obfuscation.

 ## 使用的方法